Skip to main content

 Accepting Input Texts

-Embedding predictors should accept a list of input texts to embed, as a list[str]:
+Embedding functions should accept a list of input texts to embed, as a list[str]:

 embed_text.py